-When CHP started on the development of its ALFA solution in 1993, Andrew Page, one of CHP's founding directors, had a clear vision in mind of the company and the product he wanted to offer.
+When CHP started on the development of its Alfa Systems solution in 1993, Andrew Page, one of CHP's founding directors, had a clear vision in mind of the company and the product he wanted to offer.

-"We were then and still are Asset Finance professionals first.
+"We were then, and still are, Asset Finance professionals first.
 Our consultants are involved in all aspects of the business, from initial contact with prospective clients to responding to detailed queries on the support desk.
-They need to understand the business issues and opportunities, the systems that we implement and the technology upon which ALFA is based.
+They need to understand the business issues and opportunities, the systems that we implement and the technology upon which Alfa Systems is based.
 IT skills are important, but we don't want our consultants to be dragged down into non-essential technology complexities.
 It has always been our priority to recruit staff with the right set of business skills."

 Justin Cooper, one of the founding directors of CHP, explains why LANSA was selected, "We just thought it was the best tool in the market.
 It was the only tool that could handle the mathematics that are required for complex financial calculations, such as present value and cash flows, without having to use 3GL routines."

-"As a result, ALFA's business logic is totally written in LANSA, with no user exit programs required at all.
-This made it very easy to provide our ALFA solution on multiple platforms."
+"As a result, Alfa Systems’ business logic is totally written in LANSA, with no user exit programs required at all.
+This made it very easy to provide our Alfa Systems solution on multiple platforms."

 LANSA was the only tool that could handle the mathematics that are required for complex financial calculations without having to use 3GL routines

-CHP has regularly delivered new releases of ALFA incorporating enhanced business functionality and new technology.
+CHP has regularly delivered new releases of Alfa Systems incorporating enhanced business functionality and new technology.
 Major new modules and functionality released include Point of Sale, Credit Analysis and Proposal Management.

-ALFA's major technology milestones include Windows, Web and PDA extensions, additional deployment platforms and an XML messaging layer.
+Alfa Systems’ major technology milestones include Windows, web and mobile extensions, additional deployment platforms and an XML messaging layer.

-In 1998, CHP started to extend ALFA modules with eBusiness functionality and a browser interface to allow its clients' branches, brokers, car dealers and other large customers Web access.
-"Extending ALFA with eBusiness functionality and a browser interface was an easy evolutionary step for us, because we could build further on our existing LANSA skills," says Denton.
+In 1998, CHP started to extend Alfa Systems modules with eBusiness functionality and a browser interface to allow its clients' branches, brokers, car dealers and other large customers Web access.
+"Extending Alfa Systems with eBusiness functionality and a browser interface was an easy evolutionary step for us, because we could build further on our existing LANSA skills," says Denton.

-From 1999 onwards, CHP has used LANSA Client to extend ALFA's reporting facilities.
-LANSA Client, like all LANSA tools, has access to the central Repository.
-Denton says, "We had a whole range of pre-packaged reports written in LANSA.
-That is great for static reports that hardly change.
-But our customers have customized and ad hoc reporting requirements as well.
-There are plenty of end user query and reporting tools available, but we like LANSA Client because it understands the ALFA database navigation, speaks simple English and has field level help.
+From 1999 onwards, CHP has used LANSA Client, LANSA’s end user reporting tool.
+Denton says, "We had a whole range of pre-packaged reports written in LANSA, but our customers have customized and ad hoc reporting requirements as well.
+We liked LANSA Client, because it understands the Alfa Systems database navigation, speaks simple English and has field level help.
 Many other query tools let users bring a machine to its knees by incorrectly joining files."

-In 2001, ALFA was benchmarked on an iSeries model 650-2189 at IBM's Customer Benchmarking Center at Santa Palomba, Italy for volumes up to 3 million contracts, 6,000 concurrent users and several terabytes of data, with significant additional processing capacity still available.
+In 2001, Alfa Systems was benchmarked at IBM's Customer Benchmarking Center at Santa Palomba, Italy for volumes up to 3 million contracts, 6,000 concurrent users and several terabytes of data, with significant additional processing capacity still available.

 In 2002, CHP started to use Visual LANSA to expand deployment platforms further and to offer a truly graphical and event driven Windows interface.
 Denton says, "Visual LANSA also made it easy to integrate with other Windows programs.
 Leasing is a very document intensive industry and our customers use document imaging extensively.
-Scanned documents can be held within ALFA and it is very useful for our customers to be able to see all their scanned documents through ALFA's Visual LANSA user interface, to have a single window to all the information they need.
+Scanned documents can be held within Alfa Systems and it is very useful for our customers to be able to see their documents within the Alfa Systems user interface.
+Using Visual LANSA we created a single window to all the information they need."

-Simultaneously CHP started to build ALFA's Extended Architecture XML messaging layer (ALFA/XA).
-All ALFA functions are built in such a way that they can deploy client-server, by separating the presentation layer and wrapping the business logic in XML.
-"This allows ALFA's business functions to be used by any third party program on any platform," enthuses Denton.
+Simultaneously CHP started to build Alfa Systems' Extended Architecture XML messaging layer (Alfa/XA).
+"This allows Alfa Systems' business functions to be used by any third party program on any platform," enthuses Denton.

-ALFA Web Tier module, launched in 2005, is also based on ALFA/XA.
-It provides a Web application framework that allows CHP's customers to use simple XML tag references to access data and LANSA-based functions within ALFA.
-"Both ALFA Web Tier and the other ALFA Modules can serve as component parts of a Service-Oriented Architecture (SOA) delivering true enterprise integration," says Denton.
+Alfa Web Tier, launched in 2005, is also based on Alfa/XA.
+It provides a Web application framework that allows CHP's customers to use simple XML tag references to access data and LANSA-based functions within Alfa Systems.
+"Both Alfa Web Tier and the other Alfa Modules can serve as components a Service-Oriented Architecture (SOA) delivering true enterprise integration," says Denton.

 Visual LANSA scales well, which is important because our project range from a few months to multi-million dollar projects with over 50 developers

-"Cornerstones of the ALFA architecture are efficient database design, parameterization and modularity.
-The architecture of the ALFA system was created by individuals with unparalleled experience in the finance sector, but having a tool like LANSA certainly helped," adds Page.
+"Cornerstones of the Alfa Systems architecture are efficient database design, parameterization and modularity.
+The architecture was created by individuals with unparalleled experience in the finance sector, but having a tool like LANSA certainly helped," adds Page.

 "We have never regretted our decision all those years ago to use LANSA.
 As we have grown and technology has evolved, LANSA has been right there with us," continues Cooper.